-As of March 31, 2021, we employed approximately 640 employees.
-Although we have already added several capabilities, we will need to add additional qualified personnel and resources.
+As of June 30, 2021, we employed approximately 610 employees.
+Although we have already added several capabilities, we may need to add additional qualified personnel and resources.
 Our current infrastructure may be inadequate to support our development and commercialization efforts and expected growth.
 Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, maintain, and integrate additional employees, and may take time away from running other aspects of our business, including development and commercialization of our product candidates.

 Our future financial performance and our ability to commercialize NUPLAZID and any other product candidates that receive regulatory approval and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
 In particular, as we commercialize NUPLAZID, we will need to support the training and ongoing activities of our sales force and expect to need to expand the size of our employee base for managerial, operational, financial, and other resources.
-In addition, if we receive regulatory approval for pimavanserin for the treatment of DRP, we would need to increase our U.S. sales force and additional functions significantly to support a commercial launch in DRP.
 In light of the FDA's recent actions regarding our sNDA, however, and the resulting uncertainty as to the timing of such commercial launch, we may need to re-evaluate both current staffing levels and future hiring plans.
 To that end, we must be able to: